anmcarrow/anmcarrow.cv-main/cv_rolling_en.md

 ✔ Created Ansible-code for the offline deployment of Docker-images to the PaaS VMs;
 ✔ Implement Prometheus + ELK-based monitoring system and Kubernetes-based deployment for the developers' services;
 ✔ Decomposed Ansible monolithic legacy-repo to the components-oriented submodules;
-✔ Coded the procedures for the full-auto deploy whole virtualized infrastructure and software components of IAPE to the Openstack IaaS;
+✔ Coded the full-auto deploy whole virtualized infrastructure and software components of IAPE to the Openstack IaaS;
 ✔ Implement the static code analysis of the Ansible roles with the Gitlab CI in the development pipeline.

 ####  Targem Games | System Administrator | 07.2016 — 08.2017